Serving all people by providing personalized health and wellness through exemplary care, education and research.

 Non–life-threatening convulsions related to oxygen toxicity

 A few patients with severe congestive heart failure have experienced additional problems with heart function after hyperbaric oxygen therapy.
+Share your complete medical history with your provider to make certain hyperbaric oxygen therapy is safe for you.

 Here is what usually happens during a hyperbaric oxygen therapy session: